fernandopalafox/fernandopalafox.github.io/content/research/ideas.md

 Here's a list of ideas I'd like to work on.
 Feel free to steal them, and let me know if you make something cool!

 # Research
-- Problem statement for a socially aware robot that learns from human demonstraitons.
+- Problem statement for a socially aware robot that learns from human demonstrations.
 If I show the robot how to do something, I don't want it to just copy what I did, I want it to understand what my intentions where.
 In a manipulation setting, there could be an interesting game-theoretic application.

 # Weekend Hacks
 - Pose estimation for tele-operation of robot arm.